woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 - Fix alignment of the close button in the Mini-Cart drawer when it has borders. ([9507](https://github.com/woocommerce/woocommerce-blocks/pull/9507))
 - Add to Cart with Options Block: Remove global variable overwrite. ([9457](https://github.com/woocommerce/woocommerce-blocks/pull/9457))
 - Fix total shipping display info when no shipping method is available. ([8819](https://github.com/woocommerce/woocommerce-blocks/pull/8819))
-- Blockified Single Product Template: use h1 for the Product Title when transforming from Classic template. ([9748]((https://github.com/woocommerce/woocommerce-blocks/pull/9748))
+- Blockified Single Product Template: use h1 for the Product Title when transforming from Classic template. ([9748]((https://github.com/woocommerce/woocommerce-blocks/pull/9748)))

+= 10.2.4 - 2023-06-22 =

+#### Bug Fixes

+- Fix filter blocks using the old markup not rendering and fix missing translations in those blocks. ([9954](https://github.com/woocommerce/woocommerce-blocks/pull/9954))

+= 10.2.3 - 2023-06-09 =

+#### Bug Fixes

+- Update the Featured Category patterns to replace the Unsplash image with a CCO licensed image from Pxhere. ([9765](https://github.com/woocommerce/woocommerce-blocks/pull/9765))
+- Update the Hero Product Split pattern to replace the Unsplash image with a CCO licensed image from Pxhere. ([9762](https://github.com/woocommerce/woocommerce-blocks/pull/9762))

 = 10.2.2 - 2023-05-31 =